Trucking along: Logistics companies invest in tools to improve road safety

 MONETARY INCENTIVES, OTHER TECHNOLOGIES

-Besides investing in technology to improve vehicle safety, some companies are also using monetary incentives to encourage drivers to stay safe on the roads.
+Besides investing in technology to improve vehicle safety, some companies like Samwoh Corporation are also using monetary incentives to encourage drivers to stay safe on the roads.

-This year, logistics and transport firm Samwoh Corporation, which employs around 200 drivers, started rolling out monthly monetary safety incentives to encourage their drivers to drive safer.

 In 2015, the company worked with the traffic police to create yellow “blind spot stickers” to be pasted on the sides of heavy vehicles.
 The stickers, which cost S$200 each, are pasted on the company’s entire fleet.